 So, what does an employment attorney cost to retain?
 Typically, initial consultations with employment laws are free.
 So, getting that initial assessment with a consultation will not cost you anything.
 If a lawyer ends up accepting your case, you want to enter into a contingency fee agreement where the attorney only gets paid if the case is won.
 Look for a law firm that offers a no-win, no-fee guarantee.

-Usually, employment lawyers get a percentage (30-40%) of the amount that is awarded.
-You will have to pay official costs that are associated with the lawsuit such as court fees, services fees, court reporter expenses and so on.
+Usually, using employment lawyers means forfeiting a percentage (30-40%) of the amount that is awarded.
+You will have to pay official costs that are associated with the lawsuit such as court fees, services fees, court reporter expenses, and so on.
 It's always a good idea to get a clarification from your attorney about what costs will be borne by the lawyer and what portions you will need to pay.

 Filing A Complaint